AS WORLD Hearing Day approaches, a Bradford ear, nose and throat (ENT) consultant has stressed the importance of regular hearing testing.

 During cochlear implant surgery, the surgeon places electrodes into the cochlea (the sense organ that translates sound into nerve impulses to be sent to the brain) and an electronic device called the receiver under the skin behind the ear, securing it to the skull in this area.
 The cochlear implants send a signal to the auditory nerve, giving patients the sensation of sound.

-Patients now come from across the whole of the North of England and as far away as the Isle of Man.
+Patients now come from across the North of England and as far away as the Isle of Man.
 The youngest child to be implanted was six months old and the oldest 93.

-Prof Raine was awarded his MBE for his services to the NHS and the Ear Trust charity in the 2015 Queen’s Birthday Honours.
+Prof Raine was awarded his MBE for services to the NHS and The Ear Trust in the 2015 Queen’s Birthday Honours.

 For further media information, please contact email@example.com or call 01274 383901